 - Mentioned repeatedly in Robert Shea and Robert Anton Wilson's Illuminatus!
 Trilogy.
 Since almost all the characters in the book are members of Discordian and/or Erisian conspiracies, this should come as little surprise.
 At the end of book 3, Eris Herself manifests to cast the actual Apple of Discord in among some zombie Nazi troops; each of them sees it as the thing they want most of all in (un)life, so the zombies to turn their guns on each other while fighting over it, ruining the Illuminati's plans.

 - In Romance of the Three Kingdoms, Diao Chan was a human apple of discord thrown between Dong Zhuo and his adopted son Lu Bu.

-- In Malcolm in the Middle, Dewey does this to Hal's barbershop quartet group, asking the members why each of them has his own specific role within the group.
+- He does it to Hal's barbershop quartet group, asking the members why each of them has his own specific role within the group.
 They do make up (in the middle of a performance, no less), but presumably have problems again at the end, when Dewey starts in on them again.

 - The 10th Kingdom: The trolls are holding Virginia captive, and Wolf throws a box into the room.
 The note says that it's a present for the strongest, bravest troll.
 Cue all three knocking each other out.

 - In Better Off Ted, Heterosexual Life-Partners and coworkers Phil and Lem start arguing when Rose, Ted's daughter, asks if one is the other's boss.
 In the end, they make up when they decide to give each other equal authority.